aprave/Map-Reduce-based-Hierarchical-Clustering/Readme.md

 ## 1. Vision and Goals Of The Project:

 The current demands for datacenters are huge and storing backups can become a tedious task.
 Moving massive data in the production environment is both computationally and spatially expensive.
-To resolve this, Dell's DDFS (Data Domain File System) provides deduplication that splits files into chunks.
-Using Hierarchical clustering would allow us to iteratively predict similarity in files with more confidence.
-Scaling our solution using map-reduce also enables us to perform deduplication on a multi-node distributed system.
+In Dell’s  DDFS architecture, there is a need to find similar tags (files) in the entire system.
+The memory requirement for a dissimilarity matrix is N^2, which presents a great challenge when considering files in the order of millions.
+Implement an algorithm for this problem such that it can be scaled to multiple nodes.
 Our short term goal in this project is to develop a clustering algorithm that can potentially find similar files on a single node.
-Our efforts would be focused on finding techniques that can predict similarity in files using minhash estimation of the Jaccard distance.
+Our efforts would be focused on finding techniques that can predict similarity in files using minhash estimation of the Jaccard distance as it reduces space requirent.

 The goals of the project:
 * Report performance related findings on various file similarity calculation algorithms-minhash and jaccard.